KILL DEVIL HILLS BEACH ACCESS

 Information and access amenities may change • Map is not to scale.

-About Kill Devil Hills
+Looking for a Kill Devil Hills Beach Access?

-Kill Devil Hills touts itself as the land of beginnings.
+The town of Kill Devil Hills touts itself as the land of beginnings.
 (That is, if you believe all the retro ‘town plates’ passing by on the front bumpers of many locals’ cars).
 Why not begin your own search for great beaches here in Kill Devil Hills?

 We are as proud of our beginnings in aviation as we are proud of our fresh family-friendly, public beaches.
-The map of Kill Devil Hills’ beach access points is crowded with every combination of amenities to make your day at the beach simple and convenient.
+The map of Kill Devil Hills beach access points is crowded with every combination of amenities to make your day at the beach simple and convenient.
 Use the symbols to locate bath houses, lifeguard stands, handicap parking lots, showers, pet-friendly beaches, etc. The list goes on, and it all adds up to family beaches that are open year round.

 Sandwiched in between Nags Head and Kitty Hawk, Kill Devil Hills will sneak up on you while driving.
 The businesses you pass will not look very different whether you are driving on either the bypass or beach road (that’s how locals refer to US-158 and the Virginia Dare Trail).